-The IV Therapy Passport programme of e-learning is on the Health Education England (HEE) e-Learning for Healthcare hub (e-LfH).
-This is free to access for healthcare professionals working within NHS organisations, charities, social care and higher education institutions (HEI) and by arrangement for profit organisations.
+The IV Therapy Passport programme of e-learning is on the Health Education England (HEE) e-Learning for Healthcare hub (e-LfH) e-LfH Hub.
+This is free to access for health care professionals working within NHS organisations, charities, social care and Higher Education Institutions (HEI) and by arrangement for profit organisations.